Ness Glen Walk

 Loch Doon Road start image

 The road winds its way steadily uphill for about 1 mile.
-Where it levels out, you get a good view of the Wooden Fort and Observatory in Craigengillan Estate, on the right hand side.
+Where it levels out, you get a good view of the Wooden Fort in Craigengillan Estate, on the right hand side.

-The Scottish Dark Sky Observatory was built by Craigengillan Estate.
-The estate also offers Pony Trekking, River Fishing, Mountain Biking, Canoeing on the River Doon, and Holiday Cottages.
+The estate offers Pony Trekking, River Fishing, Mountain Biking, Canoeing on the River Doon, and Holiday Cottages.

 craigengillan.com .
 Map/KA6 7PZ

-The Ness Glen trail leads from Loch Doon Dam to down below the Fort and Observatory.
-If you take the high path back up Ness Glen, you can visit the Observatory to view images and obtain information on night visits.
+The Ness Glen trail leads from Loch Doon Dam to down below the Fort.
+If you take the high path back up Ness Glen, you can visit the Fort.

 Graigengillan Observatory image